ewpratten/ewpratten.com/_drafts/2019-09-19-I-want-to-build-a-sat.md

 ![Current Test Board](/assets/images/satv1.jpg)

-The board has been "transmitting" telemetry data for over 24 hours now.
+The board has been "transmitting" telemetry data for over a week now, and is operating as expected.

 ### Telemetry